6stringbeliever/neighborhood-map/README.md

 Project 5 for the Udacity front-end nanodegree.

-This is map of all stadiums in the major professional sports leagues (MLB, NBA, NFL, NHL, and MLS)
+This is map of all stadiums in the major professional sports leagues (MLB, NBA, NFL, NHL, and MLS).
 (Why yes, that is a big neighborhood...)
+We get location data and photos from Foursquare and articles from the NY Times.
+The stadium list can be searched by stadium name or teams and can be filtered by sport.

+Marker/filter icons were created by me in Sketch.

 ## Installation